d-montenegro/MetadataGatherer/README.md

 The logic to produce records is isolated in package _metadata_extractor_.
 It exposes only one function, _extract_metadata_from_file_, that receives the path to a local file and produces records in lazily way.
-The records are implemented as instances of _MetadataRecord_, a simple tuple of size two representing a pair field name - field value.
+The records are implemented as instances of _MetadataRecord_, a simple tuple of size two representing a field with its corresponding value.

 There are only two file formats supported, _CSV_ and _JSON_.
-In order to simplify the addition of new file formats, an _Strategy_-like pattern is implemented with a decorator.
-The decorator allows the registering of functions into a mapping by extension, and the choice of the strategy is made internally using that mapping.
+In order to simplify the addition of new formats, an _Strategy_-like pattern is implemented with a decorator.
+The decorator allows the registering of functions into a mapping by extension, and the choice of the concrete strategy is made internally using that mapping.

 ### Summarizing Records

 The logic to perform summarizing is isolated in module _crawler.py_.
-It exposes only one function, _crawl_, that summarizes a sequence of records into normalized data.
-This data is represented as a list of _Metadata_, a tuple of size four with the following attributes:
+It exposes only one function, _crawl_, that summarizes a sequence of _MetadataRecord_ into normalized metadata.
+This data is represented as instances of _Metadata_, a tuple of size four with the following attributes:

 * field
 * type